jacobrosenfeld/wiki-to-pdf/readme.md

 # Wiki XML Dump to PDF

-The purpose of this is essentially to extract all the text from the xml is a (somewhat) readable format.
+The purpose of this is essentially to extract all the text from the XML[^1] in a (somewhat) readable format.

 This was used to create PDF files to upload an entire wiki to [NotebookLM](https://notebooklm.google.com/).